5G network slicing: Guaranteeing QoS

 Slicing has become an important part of 5G networks, but it doesn't have to forget to guarantee the QoS.
 Some studies have demonstrated that formulating the problem with the QoS as a stochastic problem, permit us to maximize the average throughput of the AP, while satisfying the constraints related to the QoS.

+SLA decomposition

+In network slicing, an SLA may specify end-to-end performance requirements that have to be satisfied by a network slice.
+In 3GPP terminology, the measurable service-level requirements associated with an SLA are described by a Service Level Specification (SLS).
+An SLS can include requirements such as coverage, traffic demand, throughput, reliability and end-to-end latency.

+A network slice can span several technological or administrative domains.
+To provide an end-to-end service across these domains, the overall requirements may therefore need to be translated into requirements that can be handled by the individual domains or network slice subnets.
+3GPP specifies that requirements derived from service-level requirements can be associated with a network slice subnet through a slice profile, and that management systems coordinate between different technical domains when providing an end-to-end service.

+This translation of an end-to-end SLA into partial requirements for the participating domains is referred to in the research literature as SLA decomposition.
+One proposed architecture assigns decomposition to an end-to-end service orchestrator, while domain controllers perform admission control and resource allocation within their respective domains.
+The decomposition can take into account information about each domain's ability to satisfy a partial requirement; proposed techniques include approaches based on historical admission decisions and statistical or AI/ML models.

 Monetizing 5G network slicing

 Monetizing 5G services faster is one of the topics that interests network operators the most because the costs of building and maintaining 5G networks are high, and it's difficult to predict the demand for 5G services.
 5G network slicing is one of the effective ways to offer customized services for different industries such as manufacturing, transportation, and healthcare.
 Combined with AIOps, ML/AI-driven automation and 5G lifecycle optimization, it can reduce OpEx and increase revenues for network operators.